MS in Genetic Counseling

 Genetic Counseling Certification Examination Statistics

-have sought employment are currently working as a genetic counselor or
+From the last three graduating classes (2014, 2015, 2016), all graduates who have sought employment are currently working as a genetic counselor or a related position.

 Center for Molecular Medicine and Genetics